reddragon22/reddragon22.github.io/README.md

 # Hosting
-This website is now hosted on a digital ocean droplet Doing some git testing #3
+This website is now hosted on a digital ocean droplet Making real progress with git hooks

 # About
 This site should contain